 The historic site is protected by law and the removal of any material is illegal.

-Water can be taken from the nearby river - it is generally considered safe to drink but you may want to boil or sterilise it for your own protection.
+Water can be taken from the nearby river.
+Boil for your own protection.

 This is an historic site and 4WD and trail bike access is limited to formed tracks.

 Do not go off the track or attempt routes you are unsure about as it may be very difficult to reverse or pass other traffic.
 The terrain is challenging and includes sections of narrow road with steep drop-offs, blind corners and multiple unbridged river crossings.
 Experience in rough conditions on steep terrain is essential.

 You should be self-reliant, with recovery equipment (winch) appropriate for the conditions and terrain.

 Recommended minimum vehicle requirements include: a fit for purpose 4WD fitted with off-road tyres and snorkel, or other suitable means to avoid hydraulicing.

 Do not expect assistance if your vehicle becomes submerged, damaged or stuck on the track or in rivers.
 You need to make your own arrangements for vehicle recovery in the event of a mishap.